kuntalojha/ALP/docs/question.md

 12. Implement a shell script that deletes all lines containing a specified word in one or more files supplied as arguments to it.

 ## Module 3
+1. Explain about the various types of files in Unix?
+2. What is a Zombie process?
+Discuss how it works with a suitable example?
+3. What is an Orphan process?
+Discuss how it works with a suitable example?
+4. Difference between Orphan Process	Zombie Process?
+5. Difference between Process and Thread?

 ## Module 4